 level and scales each level separately.
 The "compensated"

-options are like the "global"
+and super options are like the "global" option

 except that finer levels are scaled up (as discussed in the arguments